Austrian jobs on line as retailer Dayli fails

 Dayli’s woes have made headlines for weeks, unsettling creditors and suppliers.

-In an interview with Austrian radio, Haberleitner rejected suggestions he was leaving because of the reputational damage that had caused but said he could not comment further because a police investigation to find a fraudster was under way.

-He acknowledged he had made mistakes but said inability to line up finance and run-ins with labor were primarily to blame for the company’s woes.
-He said no big changes to its network or staff were planned should the reorganization go through.

-Dayli’s problems follow the insolvency of Alpine, the unit of Spanish group FCC (FCC.MC) that is being broken up and sold off in pieces after a bold foreign expansion campaign went awry.
+Dayli’s demise follows the insolvency of Alpine, the unit of Spanish group FCC that is being broken up and sold off in pieces after a bold foreign expansion campaign went awry.